-It took me another 4 months after I was first told about CHC an the unusual work it was doing before I came to it.
-There I met Mr. Gopinathan for the first time.
-I knew nothing about the fellowship scheme.
-I knew that CHC would help me find a place where I can work and contribute my bit.
-I was surprised to hear that a fellowship program exists and that is designed to help people choose a vocation in community health and development.
-A few days later I attended an interview at CHC.
+It took me another 4 months before I came down to Community Health Cell, when I met Mr. Gopinathan for the first time.
+I knew nothing about a fellowship/internship scheme, but I knew that they would help me to find a place where I can work and contribute my bit.
+I was glad to know that a internship program existed and that is designed to help people chose a vocation in community health and development.
+Interestingly, Gopi took down my numbers and said he would get back to me soon.
+I was called for interviews after a few days, where Dr. C.M.
+Francis, Dr. Ravi Narayan, and Dr. Paresh and Dr. Thelma interviewed mc.

-It was the only interview I had attended where they asked me about my interests and dreams, about my family, about what made my family settle down in Andhra Pradesh and many more things seemingly irrelevant to my area of study.
-Before I left, Dr. Thelma Narayan asked me to write a small essay on what had made me approach a rural health and development program.
-Before day break the next day, I had finished writing an account of the influences and inspirations that made me choose an alternative profession to dentistry.
+It was the only interview I had attended, where they asked me about my interests and dreams, about my family, about what made my family settle down in Andhra Pradesh and many more things irrelevant to my area of study.
+In fact, before I left Thelma asked me to write a small essay on what made me to approach a rural health and development program.
+Before day break, the next day, I had finished writing an account of the influences and inspirations that made me choose an alternative profession to dentistry.

-This is how the essay went......
+This is how the essay went...

-...
-Dear All at the Community Health Cell
+--- Dear All at the Community Health Cell

-It was really nice to have met Dr. Thelma and to have come to know a little more of the Community Health Cell.
+It was really nice to have met Dr. Thelma and to have come to know a little more of the community Health Cell.

-Here, I am giving a brief account of the influences on my life that got me interested in the field of community health and promotion of health.
-I come from a small town / Panchayat in Andhra Pradesh.
-This is my 20^{th} year away from home as I have been out in the boarding during school and college.
+Here, I am giving a binef account of the influences on my life that got me interested in the field of community health and promotion of health.
+I come from a small town/Panchayat in Andhra Pradesh.
+This is my 20th year away from home as I have been out in the boarding during school and college.
 Holidays and the first seven years in Kodur have had a tremendous effect on my thinking process.
 Interestingly they didn't manifest in earnest.
 Now, I simply want to be involved in the process of improving the living conditions, health and the general life of many people.
 In addition, I don't see myself being able to make a profit from my work or rather prefer that monthly pay packet.
 Interestingly, sometimes I dream of a community health research centre in my village.